otammato/intrasonics_transmogrifier_assignment/README.md

 The solution involves:

  #### 1. Design of the ETL process up to the point of loading the files onto the master server.
 &nbsp;&nbsp;&nbsp;&nbsp;Since there were no specific requirements for the ETL process or a representation layer, the process is only designed up to the point of &nbsp;&nbsp;&nbsp;&nbsp;loading the files onto the master server.
-Instead, the data could be loaded into a Data Warehouse or a database and then connected to &nbsp;&nbsp;&nbsp;&nbsp;a representation layer, allowing for the creation of dashboards using tools such as MS Power BI, Tableau, or AWS Quicksight.
+Instead, the data could be loaded into a Data Warehouse or a database and then connected to &nbsp;&nbsp;&nbsp;&nbsp;a representation layer, allowing for the creation of dashboards using tools such as MS Power BI, Tableau, or AWS Quicksight or some specific monitoring tools.

  #### 2. Design and develop the main script
 - to monitor and log the processes and content of the Transmogrified/ folder to .txt files